 Bandannas or paper masks are definitely not enough and they do not offer protection against smoke and very small particles.
-Depending on the type of type of toxic substances the employees are dealing with, either a dust mask or a gas mask should be used.
+Depending on the type of toxic substances the employees are dealing with, either a dust mask or a gas mask should be used.

 Here are some useful tips for when using a dust mask:

 Choose NIOSH Approved Reusable Face Masks

 There are lots of masks out there and not all of them are that good.
 So always look for the “NIOSH approved” mention and for the level of protection offered.
 The most common types of masks are N95, N99 and N100.
-We wrote a complete article about the types of masks and which one to choose, and you can find it on our blog.
+We wrote a complete article about the types of masks and which one to choose, and you can find them on our blog.

 Make Sure That It Perfectly Fits Your Face